Thursday, May 29th, 2014 by Tim Lanoue

 Assets To Trade

-Price action strategy works great on any time frame, but if you apply this basic strategy to longer time frames you will more often than not find better success, this is something that I have noticed over my years of trading.
+Price action trading pattern works great on any time frame, but if you apply this basic trading pattern to longer time frames you will more often than not find better success, this is something that I have noticed over my years of trading.
 Trades that deal with a longer expiry time and time frame statistically end up with more in-the-money success.
-If you have any questions about this strategy or comments please feel free to leave them below!
+If you have any questions about this trading pattern or comments please feel free to leave them below!
 Good luck guys!